Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 1) Preprocessing and Data Mining<a name="31"></a>

 The first step of data analysis is data preprocessing.
 Studies on fractional exhaled nitric oxide as a marker of eosinophilic inflammation suggests that patients with asthma might be influenced by variable techniques of measurement, sampling procedures, breathing maneuvers, and different types of devices.
-Therefore, data is filtered and adjusted to be comparable in the analysis. **Quality Control** and **Preprocessing** of the data is performed in this step.
-Since quality control is dependent on the specific data type, more details can be found in the paper [Ferté].
+Therefore, data are filtered and adjusted to be comparable in the analysis.
+Quality Control and preprocessing of the data are performed in this step [Ferté et al.].

-Some of the common approaches for data preprocessing includes:
+Some common approaches for data preprocessing include:

-1. **Denoising** and Baseline Correction
+1. Denoising and Baseline Correction

 2. Missing Value Filling